HP-GL: Examples

 The coordinate system was based on the smallest units one of the HP plotters could support, and was set to 25 μm (i.e. 40 units per millimeter, 1016 per inch).

 The coordinate space was positive or negative floating point numbers, specifically ±2^{30}.

 HP-GL/2

 The original HP-GL language did not support definition of line width, as this parameter was determined by the pens loaded into the plotter.
 With the advent of the first inkjet plotters, line width for the "pens" specified within the HP-GL files had to be set at the printer so it would know what line width to print for each pen, a cumbersome and error-prone process.
-With Hewlett-Packard Graphics Language/2 aka HP-GL/2, definition of line width was introduced into the language and allowed for elimination of this step.
+With Hewlett-Packard Graphics Language/2 HP-GL/2, definition of line width was introduced into the language and allowed for elimination of this step.
 Also, among other improvements a binary file format was defined that allowed for smaller files and shorter file transfer times, and the minimal resolution was reduced.